UPDATE 2020: I have moved away from Medium! You can find this article and all the new ones >>>__HERE__<<<

 One thing, in particular, makes those readings great: they contain a ton of numbers and metrics that are helpful to understand what a successful startup looks like at each step of the growth journey.

-So what happens if we put those numbers together in a spreadsheet?
-Can we paint the big picture of a SaaS startup in Silicon Valley, from inception to IPO?
+So what happens when you put those numbers together in a spreadsheet?
+Can you paint the big picture of a SaaS startup in Silicon Valley, from inception to IPO?

 1. Timeframe: 6 years to a SaaS unicorn, 9 years to a SaaS IPO